Accelerating ERM for data-driven algorithm design using output-sensitive techniques: Further details and proofs from Section

-The \textsc{ResolveDegeneraciesDP} is computed by a simple BFS over the cell adjacency graph $G_c=(V_c,E_c)$ (i.e. the graph with polytopic cells as nodes and edges between polytopes sharing facets).
-We need to find finding maximal components of the cell adjacency graph where each node in the same component has the same optimal alignment.
-This is achieved by a simple BFS or DFS in $O(|V_c|+|E_c|)$ time.
+\begin{lemma} Let $R_{i,j}$ denote the number of pieces in $P[i][j]$, and $\Tilde{R}=\max_{i\le m, j\le n}R_{i,j}$.
+There is an implementation of \textsc{ResolveDegeneraciesDP} routine in Algorithm \ref{alg:medag} with running time at most $O(\Tilde{R}^{2L}L^{4d})$ for each outer loop of Algorithm \ref{alg:medag}. \end{lemma} \begin{proof} The \textsc{ResolveDegeneraciesDP} is computed by a simple BFS over the cell adjacency graph $G_c=(V_c,E_c)$ (i.e. the graph with polytopic cells as nodes and edges between polytopes sharing facets).
+We need to find (maximal) components of a subgraph of the cell adjacency graph where each node in the same component has the same optimal alignment.
+This is achieved by a simple BFS in $O(|V_c|+|E_c|)$ time.
+Indeed, by labeling each polytope with the corresponding optimal alignment, we can compute the components of the subgraph of $G_c$ with edges restricted to nodes joining the same optimal alignment.
+Note that the resulting polytopic subdivision after the merge is still a convex subdivision using arguments in Lemma \ref{lem:seq-dual-piecewise}, but applied to appropriate sequence alignment subproblem.
 As noted in the proof of Lemma \ref{lem:tcs-seq}, we have $|V_c|\le L^{2d}\Tilde{R}^{L}$ since the number of cells within each piece $p$ is at most $L^{2d}$ and there are at most $\Tilde{R}^{L}$ pieces in the overlay.
 Since $|E_c|\le |V_c|^2$, we have an implementation of \textsc{ResolveDegeneraciesDP} in time $O((L^{2d}\Tilde{R}^{L})^2)=O(\Tilde{R}^{2L}L^{4d})$. \end{proof}

 Finally we can put all the above together to give a proof of Theorem \ref{thm:seq-al-1}.

 \begin{proof}[Proof of Theorem \ref{thm:seq-al-1}] The proof follows by combining Lemma \ref{lem:tco-seq}, Lemma \ref{lem:tcs-seq} and Lemma \ref{lem:merge-seq}.
 Note that in the execution DAG, we have $|V_e|\le|E_e|=O(T_{\textsc{dp}})$.
 Further, we invoke \textsc{ComputeOverlayDP} and \textsc{ResolveDegeneraciesDP} $|V_e|$ times across all iterations and \textsc{ComputeSubdivisionDP} across the $|V_e|$ outer loops. \end{proof}